 It usually works as a line of credit or limit facility, with repayment terms that allow the deferral of payment for goods until they are sold.

-Put together well, using a funding mechanism like this can be great for growing businesses.
-It means your business has the cash flow to increase
+Put together well, using a trade finance funding mechanism can be great for growing businesses.
+It means your business has the cash flow to increase purchasing ability, enabling more stock acquisition to grow sales volumes.

-Beyond the traditional commercial financial information, there is a greater focus on Debtors and Creditors Ageing, Contracts and Supply Agreements.
-Insurance of the goods between shipment and pay down of the facility delivery is required, as often this is the financier's effective security.
+Beyond the traditional commercial finance information, there is a greater focus on Debtors and Creditors Ageing, Contracts and Supply Agreements.
+Insurance of the goods between shipment and the pay-down of the facility delivery is required, as often this is the financier's effective security.
+So it is important that this is in order.

 Of course, where the loan or credit limit is relatively small, the interest rate may not be material.
 Though be prepared for a structure that includes: